When you should hire a bookkeeper

 - add-on solutions to streamline your business workflow, such as POS tools

-- training for small business on using accounting software.
+- training for using accounting software

 They can also offer day-to-day support for small business owners.
 In fact a good bookkeeper is your partner in keeping things running smoothly within your business.